NIB-SI/polyase/docs/source/syntelogfinder.rst

 - parameter file (params.json)
 - genome fasta of phased reference (chromosome names like this: ``>chr[_]01_1``, ``>chr[_]01_2`` Where the _suffix is the haplotype)
-- gff with CDS corresponding to the reference (same chromosome names!)
+- gff/gtf with CDS corresponding to the reference (same chromosome names!)

 The gff file should look like this https://agat.readthedocs.io/en/latest/gff_to_gtf.html#the-gff-file-to-convert with the following features: